tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 }
 ~~~

-Every method returns a DNSSDService object, that is actually an analog for [Subscription](http://reactivex.io/RxJava/javadoc/rx/Subscription.html) object in RxJava.
+Every method returns a `DNSSDService` object, that contains only one method to stop this operation.

 ~~~java
 public interface DNSSDService